dasch-swiss/dsp-api/docs/03-apis/api-v2/reading-and-searching-resources.md

 2. The text value uses a custom mapping which *does not* specify an XSL transformation.
 3. The text value uses a custom mapping which specifies an XSL transformation.

-In the first case, the mapping will be defined as
+In the first case, the mapping will be defined as:

 ```json
 "kb:textValueHasMapping": {